rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 # Set Stable Networking
-To assign a static lease to a server on the LAN via DHCP, open the LUCI web interface to the router and then select `Network -> DHCP and DNS`.
+To assign a static lease to a server on the LAN via DHCP, open the LuCI web interface to the router and then select `Network -> DHCP and DNS`.
 At the bottom of that page, you'll see existing leases and a form to add static leases.
 Click the `Add` button.
 When the blank form appears, leave `Hostname` blank, set `MAC-Address` to